wazzy88/Wshaikh/README.md

 > Virtual Machines

  - The brains of the operation -computers!
-My off-premesis computers built on the cloud are vital to the enrity of the network.
+My off-premises computers built on the cloud are vital to the network.
 They run the commands to make connections for pentesting and also to house containers.

 ![Virtual Machines - VMs](https://github.com/wazzy88/Wshaikh/blob/019e7b6b84aa59e0f4f4563b976bcb6803307a56/Azure%20Pictures/09.04.2022_13.31.16_REC.png)

 > Load Balancer

 - The load balancer's main purpose is to distribute web traffic across multiple servers.
 In our network, the load balancer was installed in front of the VM to
-   - protect Azure resources within virtual networks.

    - monitor and log the configuration and traffic of virtual networks, subnets, and NICs.
    - protect critical web applications
    - deny communications with known malicious IP addresses
    - record network packets
    - deploy network-based intrusion detection/intrusion prevention systems (IDS/IPS)
    - manage traffic to web applications
-   - minimize complexity and administrative overhead of network security rules
-   - maintain standard security configurations for network devices
-   - document traffic configuration rules
-   - use automated tools to monitor network resource configurations and detect changes
+   - act as secondary to network security rules and firewall protection
+   - protect Azure resources within virtual networks.

 ![Load Balancer](https://github.com/wazzy88/Wshaikh/blob/58070d88bab622e39b9a026b4d142d6b4fa7d56e/Azure%20Pictures/09.04.2022_14.12.28_REC.png)